tal-mat/The-Wild-Oasis-Resort-Booking-Website-/README.md

 # The Wild Oasis 🌴

+This project was made in the React Course by Jonas Schmedtmann.

 The Wild Oasis is a beautifully designed, interactive resort website built with **Next.js** and **React**.
 It allows users to explore accommodations, check availability, and make bookings while providing a smooth, seamless experience.
 The project integrates server-side actions for booking functionality and dynamic content.

 ## Project Description